 Buy Now, Pay Later (BNPL)

 Buy Now, Pay Later (BNPL – 35%), overdrafts (36%) and decoupled debit (37%) are set to attract the most attention from those retailers investing in embedded finance over the coming 12 months.

-A vast majority (67%) of European retailers said that, in 2021, customers had indicated they would like to see financial products or services integrated into their offering.
+A vast majority (67%) of European retailers said that, in 2021, customers had indicated they would like to see financial services integrated into their offering.
 In the UK, the figure rose to 73%, compared to 71% and 58% in Germany and Belgium, respectively.

-Almost two-thirds (65%) of retail firms reported noticing more of their competitors offered embedded finance solutions in 2021.
+Almost two-thirds (65%) of retail firms reported noticing more of their competitors offered embedded financial solutions in 2021.
 Again, this view was more prevalent in the UK (74%) than in Germany (65%) or Belgium (57%).

 On a personal level, however, two in five (39%) senior decision-makers in the retail sector said they personally do not fully understand the term ‘embedded finance’.

-Wojciech Sobieraj, CEO of Vodeno, said: “Interest in embedded finance solutions is rising rapidly among non-financial businesses, and with good reason.
+Wojciech Sobieraj, CEO of Vodeno, said: “Interest in embedded financial solutions is rising rapidly among non-financial businesses, and with good reason.
 Smart brands understand the value of embedded banking because they know that creating a better checkout experience will increase conversion and customer engagement.
 This is the promise of Banking-as-a-Service.”